faisalbhuiyan3038/userscripts/README.md

 ### 1. Arc-Style Site Search

-A userscript that brings Arc browser's quick site search functionality to any browser.
-Use shortcuts like `@perplexity` to instantly search on your favorite sites.
+A userscript that 'fixes' site search functionality in Arc Browser.
+Use shortcuts like `@perplexity` from the address bar directly to instantly search on your favorite sites.
+Why does this exist?
+Well, while the feature works perfectly on macOS, it's widely known that site search just does not work on Arc for Windows.
+So, decided to fix it.

 #### Features
 - Instant redirection to search results